DJNF High School Journalism Workshops

 Return to States

-Accepted students live in the UM residence halls, work with experienced faculty and professionals.
-They produce both a printed newspaper and website on a topic of interest to South Florida.
+Accepted students live in the UM residence halls, work with experienced faculty and professionals and produce a printed newspaper and website on a topic of interest to South Florida.
+The program includes an intensive audio-video boot camp, classes in reporting and writing, media law, ethics and the business of journalism.
+Trips to local media are included as well.

 School of Communications